egormin/inspec_learning/DSL_description.md

 `target` is the OS or API on which InSpec is performing audits

-`test` is an individual assertion about the state of the resource or one of its properties.
+`test` is an individual assertion about the state of the resource or one of its properties

+`profile attributes` are another way to load data into your control when it runs.
+Attributes enable you to override default values or define secrets such as usernames and passwords.
+Attribute files that contain sensitive data are typically not stored in revision control systems such as Git

 #### Plural Resource Example
 ```